NaidelynHernandez/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] List anything else that you can get done to improve the app functionality!
+* [X] Adjusted some CSS to make hover effects on buttons
+* [X] Adjusted Text

 ## Video Walkthrough